hemnathmouli/WC-Wallet/readme.txt

 * The credits will be subtracted from the wallet for every purchase, as per credits used.

 = Features =
-* User Interfaced to add credits on cart page.
+* User interface to add credits on cart page.
+* Offer new user with credits as rewards to order.
 * No need for refunds in the gateways.
 * Automatic update total when credit is larger the cart total or when product is deleted.
 * Send Cancel Order Request and let the admin refund the amount as Credits.